 Established in 1930 as the first art center on the Philadelphia Main Line.
 Wayne Art Center offers instruction for all ages in the visual, performing and culinary arts.
 Each year, nearly 5,000 students enroll in 500 classes and workshops, and more than 1,500 children register for our Summer Arts program.
 We are proud to serve students in the greater Main Line area, including Delaware, Chester and Montgomery counties.
 Our exhibitions, lectures, and gallery shop attract more than 15,000 visitors annually.

-Experience Fine Contemporary Craft from Around the World without Leaving the Main Line
+Around the World without Leaving the Main Line

 Depending on your own experiences, the word “crafting” might conjure a multitude of images.
 Perhaps you remember the holiday ornaments you made as a child, or the first macaroni necklace your son brought home from preschool.
 Both are valid works of art with indeterminable value.
 But fine crafters take a naked piece of wood, a tattered sheet of metal or even a collection of discarded plastic toys, and after hours, weeks or even years or manipulation, create fine works worthy of international recognition.